About Jon Matson-Higgins, Minister & Celebrant, Lincolnshire, Cambridgeshire and Huntingdonshire.

 There’s no strict formula, but breaking the eulogy into three parts can make the process more manageable:

-• Beginning – Set the tone.
+• Beginning Set the tone.
 Introduce your connection to the person.
-Share their main milestones—birthplace, family, career, key life events.
+Share their main milestones, birthplace, family, career, and key life events.

 3. Keep It Timed

-It’s a time of emotion.
+5. Be Sensitive – It’s a time of emotion.
 Steer clear of difficult topics or unresolved conflicts.
 A eulogy should bring comfort, unity, and grace.
-That said, a little humour—if it’s kind and fitting—can be beautiful.
+That said, a little humour, if it’s kind and fitting, can be beautiful.
 People often remember those moments of lightness with warmth.

 If you ever feel stuck or overwhelmed in the process, I’m here.
 Helping people give voice to love and memory is one of the most sacred parts of my work.